getporter/porter/docs/content/custom-dockerfile.md

 ## PORTER_MIXINS

 The mixins used by your bundle generate Dockerfile lines that must be injected into the Dockerfile template.
 You can control where they are injected by placing a comment in your Dockerfile template:

 ```Dockerfile
 # PORTER_MIXINS
 ```

 When that line is omitted, the mixins Dockerfile lines are appended to the end of the template.

 The location of this comment can significantly impact the time it takes to rebuild your bundle, due to image layers and caching.
-By default this line is placed before copying your local files into the bundle, so that you can iterate on your scripts and on the porter manifest without having to rebuild those layers of the invocation image.
+By default, this line is placed before copying your local files into the bundle, so that you can iterate on your scripts and on the porter manifest without having to rebuild those layers of the invocation image.

 [Buildkit]: https://docs.docker.com/develop/develop-images/build_enhancements/
 [experimental]: /configuration/#experimental-feature-flags